yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ## Requirements

-Before starting the Yuno Android SDK integration, make sure your project meets the [technical requirements](doc:requirements-android).
-In addition, ensure the following prerequisites are in place:
+Before starting the Yuno Android SDK integration, ensure your project meets the [technical requirements](doc:requirements-android).
+Also, ensure the following prerequisites are in place:

 * You must have an active Yuno account.
-* To perform the integration, you'll need your Yuno API credentials (`account_id`, `public-api-key`, and `private-secret-key`), which you can obtain from the [Developers section of the Yuno dashboard](https://docs.y.uno/docs/developers-credentials).
+* You need your Yuno API credentials (`account_id`, `public-api-key`, and `private-secret-key`), which you can obtain from the [Developers section of the Yuno dashboard](https://docs.y.uno/docs/developers-credentials).
 These credentials are required to authenticate requests to the Yuno API.
 The API is used to:
   * Create a `customer`, which is required before initiating payments
   * Create a `checkout_session`, which initializes the payment flow
   * Create the payment associated with the session

 > 📘 Latest SDK Version
 >
-> Check the [Release notes](release-notes-android-sdk) or visit the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android) to verify the latest SDK version available.
+> Check the [Release notes](release-notes-android-sdk) or visit the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android) to verify the current SDK version available.

 ## Step 1: Create a customer

-Before initiating payments, you need to create a customer using the [Create customer endpoint](ref:create-customer).
+Create a customer using the [Create customer endpoint](ref:create-customer) before initiating payments.
 This step is required to:

 * Identify the person making the payment
 * Enable saved payment method functionality (if enabled)